Control in the Presence of Manipulators: Cooperative and Competitive Cases: Related Work

 The present paper does combine control and manipulation, with both those playing active---and sometimes opposing---roles.
 Manipulation alone has been extensively studied in a huge number of papers, starting with the seminal paper of \cite{bar-tov-tri:j:manipulating} (see also \cite{bar-orl:j:polsci:strategic-voting}), which covered the constructive case.
 The destructive cases (i.e., those where the goal is to keep a particular candidate from winning) are due to \cite{con-lan-san:j:when-hard-to-manipulate}.
 Control alone has been extensively studied in many papers, with the seminal paper being \cite{bar-tov-tri:j:control}, which covered the constructive case.
 The destructive cases were first studied in \cite{hem-hem-rot:j:destructive-control}.
-There has been quite a bit of work on finding systems for which conducting various types of manipulation is hard, or for which conducting most types of control attacks is hard, see, e.g., \cite{erd-rot:c:fallback,erd-pir-rot:c:open-problems,erd-now-rot:j:sp-av,fal-hem-hem-rot:j:llull,hem-hem-rot:j:hybrid,men:jtoappearhackedforyear:range-voting,men-sin:ctoappear:schulze,par-xia:c:ranked-pairs} or the surveys~\cite{fal-hem-hem-rot:b:richer,fal-hem-hem:j:cacm-survey}.
+There has been quite a bit of work on finding systems for which conducting various types of manipulation is hard, or for which conducting most types of control attacks is hard, see, e.g., \cite{erd-now-rot:j:sp-av,fal-hem-hem-rot:j:llull,hem-hem-rot:j:hybrid,men:j:range-voting,men-sin:c:schulze,par-xia:c:ranked-pairs,erd-fel-rot-sch:j:control-in-bucklin-and-fallback-voting} or the surveys~\cite{fal-hem-hem-rot:b:richer,fal-hem-hem:j:cacm-survey,con-wal:b:barriers-to-manipulation-in-voting,fal-rot:b:handbook-comsoc-control-and-bribery}.

-In the present paper, we'll see that who goes first, the chair or the manipulators, is important in determining what complexity upper bounds apply.
-Order has also been seen to be important in the study of so-called online control attacks~\cite{hem-hem-rot:c:online-voter-control,hem-hem-rot:c:online-candidate-control}, and of online manipulation attacks~\cite{hem-hem-rot:ctoappear:online-manipulation}.
+In the present paper, we will see that who goes first, the chair or the manipulators, is important in determining what complexity upper bounds apply.
+Order has also been seen to be important in the study of so-called online control attacks~\cite{hem-hem-rot:c:online-voter-control,hem-hem-rot:c:online-candidate-control}, and of online manipulation attacks~\cite{hem-hem-rot:j:online-manipulation}.
 However, the papers just mentioned are separately about control, and about manipulation.
 In contrast we are mostly interested in when both are occurring, and especially when the two attacks are in conflict with each other.

 The present paper also looks at how revoting affects the complexity of elections that involve both control and manipulation.
-It is important to mention that, for the case of just manipulation, \cite{nar-wal:c:two-stage} has recently discussed revoting, and gives an example that shows that revoting can sometimes be a valuable tool for the manipulator.
+It is important to mention that, for the case of just manipulation, \cite{nar-wal:c:two-stage-comsoc,nar-wal:c:two-stage-aamas} (see also~\cite{fit-hem-hem:j:xthenx}) have recently discussed revoting, and give an example that shows that revoting can sometimes be a valuable tool for the manipulator.